 Historically, pandemics have left significant imprints on cities, sparking noticeable shifts in their development.
 From ancient Athens and medieval towns to modern cities, plagues have presented serious challenges to citizens’ lives, necessitating innovative solutions from urban planners to help societies endure.

-Examples include Victoria Embankment in London as a response to a cholera outbreak in 19th century that led to a new arrangement of water intake and sewage along the Thames river, or Black Death in Middle Ages, that indeed, brought up the modern concept of Urban Planning whatsoever.
+Instances such as London’s Victoria Embankment, a response to a 19th-century cholera outbreak, led to a new water intake and sewage management system along the Thames River.
+The Black Death in the Middle Ages even brought forth the modern concept of Urban Planning itself.

-Urban disaggregation is becoming feasible, not only because affluent owners can afford full-equipped houses far away from city centres, promoted by the overwhelming presence of social-internet technology everywhere, but because this technology is becoming more affordable for the average citizen.
+Urban disaggregation is becoming increasingly feasible, not just because affluent individuals can afford well-equipped homes away from city centres, bolstered by pervasive internet technology, but because this technology is becoming more accessible to the average citizen.

-It is the task of developers and policymakers to set the economic and social conditions which would foster a reversal wave of outward migration into “rural” settlements.
-Living in developed – equipped with infrastructure – small rural towns or villages should not be a privilege of the wealthy, but a mass attribute for whole society.
+The responsibility rests with developers and policymakers to establish the economic and social conditions that encourage a reverse migration towards “rural” settlements.
+Living in well-developed, infrastructure-equipped small towns or villages shouldn’t be a privilege reserved for the wealthy, but a realistic option for the broader society.